Spectral Analysis of the Quantum Random Energy Model: Free energy asympotics

-depending on the phase, cf.~Proposition~\ref{thm:old}.
+depending on the phase.
 To determine their behavior we consider the local region around $\pmb{\sigma} \in \mathcal{L}_{\epsilon}$, where $ \epsilon > 0 $ has to be allowed to be arbitrarily small.
 In this case, we cannot guarantee anymore that all balls $B_R(\pmb{\sigma})$ are disjoint.
-However, we will show that this is still true for isolated large deviations $\pmb{\sigma} \in \mathcal{L}_{\epsilon}$, which are in the majority.
+However, we will show that this is still true for isolated extremal sites $\pmb{\sigma} \in \mathcal{L}_{\epsilon}$, which are in the majority.
 Then, we establish the order-one corrections of Theorem~\ref{thm:sggs} for those isolated large deviations.
 Based on these results, we prove Theorem~\ref{thm:free} via a suitable approximation argument using auxiliary operators on cut domains of the configuration space.